Home health care services

 Medicaid does cover home health care services, and some states also cover personal care services or have optional Home and Community Services waivers for nonmedical home care.
 The bottom line is, unless you meet the low-income threshold for Medicaid, you or other family members will need your own resources to pay the cost of aging in place.

-Your retirement savings or cash from your home equity may be able to cover at least some of the costs, but you might also need to consider long-term care insurance.
+Your retirement savings or cash from your home equity may be able to cover at least some of the costs, but you also might need to consider long-term care insurance.